 mindspore.mint.norm

-Returns the matrix norm or vector norm of a given tensor.
+Compute the matrix norm or vector norm of the tensor along a specified dimension.

 p is the calculation mode of norm.
 The following norm modes are supported.